USTC-KnowledgeComputingLab/ds/docs/concepts/terms.md

 ## Buffer Size

-Operations like grounding and renaming require buffer space for intermediate results.
+Operations like grounding and renaming require buffer space for intermediate results in TypeScript/Javascript and Python.
 You can control this using buffer size functions.

 === "TypeScript"